 The Group is averse to Conduct Risks and this is reflected in our Risk Appetite and management decision making.
-The recent implementation of the FCA GIPP has been embedded well within the business and we are well placed to effectively implement the new Consumer Duty regulations by July.
+FCA GIPP has been embedded well within the business and we have successfully implemented changes to support our compliance with Consumer Duty regulations.